sjkorvin/sjkorvin.github.io/2021/07/i-am-sure-trying/index.md

 The video game repair company that I applied to was interested in talking to me, but ultimately, I couldn't get the job because I wouldn't have had enough work hours for training.

-Here is a Reddit post of mine in which I describe how much difficulty I've been having: https://bit.ly/2TGlxUg
+Here is a Reddit post of mine in which I describe how much difficulty I've been having: http://stevenkorvin.com/v7EroZ

-You may be cautious of the bit.ly link and you may not like URL shortneners, but I want to see how the link performs.

 I was a bit talkative during my COBOL class today.
 It was because I've been exhausted.
 Because Bergen Community is rolling out multi-factor authentication,I had explained my previous process of writing the backup codes from the sites that had supported them on business cards and putting them in a wallet.
 Also, I had maintained a local password manager database using KeePass.
 It wasn't long before that had failed on me.
 Now, I keep everything like that in 1Password.